Hong Kong 12: Aftermath

-Presumed detainees' families responses
+Presumed detainees' families' responses

 September 12

-Initially limited information from Chinese authorities prompted six of the 12 families held a joint press conference with the help of politicians Owen Chow, Eddie Chu, and James To.
+Initially limited information from Chinese authorities prompted six of the 12 families to hold a joint press conference with the help of politicians Owen Chow, Eddie Chu, and James To.
 The families denounced the Hong Kong government's reluctant approach to assist and the government's refusal to meet with the families.
 As they sought international support to put pressure on China to follow international human rights protocols, they also asked the Hong Kong government to help negotiate their demands with the Chinese government.
 The four demands include allowing prescribed medications to be delivered and safely administered to the detainees, allowing phone calls of detainees with families, declining "state-mandated lawyers" assigned by Chinese government, and releasing these individuals to Hong Kong for a fair trial.

 First press conference held by families on September 12, 2020.

 Localist activist Owen Chow speaking in the second press conference on September 20, 2020.

 September 20

-Families of the detainees continued to accuse the Hong Kong government as it had "only shirked responsibility and confused the public with mere excuses".
-Family members asked the Hong Kong government to provide clear and accurate evidence of the maritime radar location, and a recent photo of each detainee, in order to let the captured know the families had appointed lawyers for them.
+Families of the detainees continued to accuse the Hong Kong government, as it had "only shirked responsibility and confused the public with mere excuses".
+Family members asked the Hong Kong government to provide clear and accurate evidence of the maritime radar location and a recent photo of each detainee in order to let the captured know the families had appointed lawyers for them.